bertholdm/calibre-metadata-plugin-perrypedia/README.md

 Version History:
 ----------------
+Version 1.9.0 - 05-29-2024
+- User defined title build with template.
+Thanks to Crest76 for the suggestion.
 Version 1.8.6 - 05-27-2024
 - Better search with title or title fragment.
 - Correct spelling for series name "Taschenbücher Dunkelwelten".